JialeHan22/Conformal-Online-Auction-Design/Real Data Analysis/README.md

 # Real Data Analysis on eBay Data in Section 6

-This folder contains the implementation and experiment code associated with our study on comparing the revenue performance of various auction mechanisms and evaluating the coverage probability of the conformal prediction interval using real-world data from eBay.
+This folder contains the implementation and experimental code for the real-data analysis presented in Section 6, which compares the revenue performance of various auction mechanisms and evaluates the coverage probability of conformal prediction intervals using real-world data from eBay.

 ## Contents